-Construction of a decline between Rävliden -779 level and the Kristineberg surface industrial area is on-going (locally known as the "Ola Ort").
-On completion, this ramp will be 5.5 km long and facilitate the transport of personnel, consumables, ore and development waste.
+The drifting of a decline between Rävliden -779 level and the Kristineberg surface industrial area have been finished during the year.
+The decline is 5.5 km long and will facilitate the transport of personnel, consumables, ore and development waste.
+The installation of an electric trolley system will take place during 2025.